cycloptux/GiselleBot-Documentation/docs/source/patreon-perks.rst

 More perks will be added over time, including free currency and early access to new features!

 .. warning::
-    You need to be an **administrator** (or a representative of similar rank) of the server you're activating the Patreon perks for.
+    You need to be the **owner**, or an **administrator** (or a representative of similar rank), of the server you're activating the Patreon perks for.
 Upon successfully pledging for a Patreon tier, please send a DM to cycloptux#1543 or NaviKing#3820 to get your perks activated.

 Tier 0: Show Your Support!
 ==========================